ECP-WarpX/WarpX/Docs/source/theory/cold_fluid_model.rst

 *Some extra notes:* The algorithm is safe with zero fluid density.
 It also implements a positivity limiter on the density to prevent negative density regions from forming.
-There is currently no ability to mode-decompose in RZ.
+There is currently no ability to mode-decompose in RZ, and none boundaries are handled by default.
 More details of the computations are given in an extended writeup (contact: grj@princeton.edu).

 .. raw:: html